-Board Strategy Day in 2021
+Board Strategy Day

-Following the Board self-evaluation for the year 2018, the BoD decided in 2019, apart from the annual meeting on Eurobank's annual budget and its 3-year business plan, a strategy meeting, outside the formal confines of the BoD (no formal minutes are kept), to also take place (on an annual basis), so as the BoD members to have ample time for discussion and deliberation on the top strategic initiatives that are relevant to Eurobank's growth and its standing among its peers.
-For this purpose, the BoD Chairman proposed to establish the Board Strategy Day and the BoD members agreed with his proposal.
+Apart from the annual meeting on Eurobank's annual budget and its 3-year business plan, a strategy meeting, outside the formal confines of the BoD (no formal minutes are kept), also takes place (on an annual basis), so as the BoD members to have ample time for discussion and deliberation on the top strategic initiatives that are relevant to Eurobank's growth and its standing among its peers (the Board Strategy Day).

-The Board Strategy Day in 2021 was divided in 2 days (on 30.09.2021 and 1.10.2021) and focused on Transformation and Deep dives on key transformation streams.
+The Board Strategy Day took place on 30.09.2022 and focused on Transformation and deep dives on key transformation streams.

-2.12 Board and Board Committees Evaluation and Individual Evaluations
+2.12 Board and Board Committees overall effectiveness assessment